segmentio/segment-docs/templates/partners/destination-update.md

 ## title: <integration_name> Destination

 > (delete after reading) This template is meant for Actions-based destinations that represent a new version of an existing, or Classic Segment destination.
-For new Actions-based destinations, see destination-new-template.md template
+For new Actions-based destinations, see destination-new-template.md template.

 > (delete after reading) In the section above, edit the `title` field.
 For example, Slack (Actions) Destination